sdr-enthusiasts/docker-planefence/ATTRIBUTION.md

 - Many thanks to @Wiedehopf, @Mikenye and @fredclausen for all of their coding advice and troubleshooting.
 Without them the learning curve would have been much steeper!

-- Especially @Wiedehopf who spent many hours optimizing PlaneFence and Plane-Alert for speed, which resulting in a 90% reduction of runtime!
+- Especially @Wiedehopf who spent many hours optimizing Planefence and Plane-Alert for speed, which resulting in a 90% reduction of runtime!
 He also helped with timezone conversion when upgrading from Python2 to Python3

 - Sorttable.js  is Copyright (c) 2013 Tyler Uebele.
 Released under the MIT license.
 See included LICENSE.txt or http://opensource.org/licenses/MIT.
   The latest version is available at https://github.com/tyleruebele/sort-table